 • What is the brain?

-• What are different functions of the brain?
+• What are different functions of my brain?

-• How does the brain get information from the world?
+• How does my brain get information from the world?

 High schools - Secondary 3